brekc/No-License-Required-Zonal-Statistics-With-GeoPandas/Scripts/README.md

 conda init
 ```

-Close and reopen the Python Command Prompt, then activate it with
+Close and reopen the Python Command Prompt, then activate the environment with

 ```
 conda activate arcgispro-gpd-rio